julianeon/julianeon/README.md

 I'm a technical support engineer.
 On the side, I own an online business, a monetized YouTube channel.

+I did contractual technical support at [Block](https://www.linkedin.com/in/julianeon/).
+I also did technical support as an employee at Apollo GraphQL, Ripple and PagerDuty, which was mostly developer focused.

 At my consultancy, Excelsitor, I focus on social media, landing pages, software prototypes and program management.
 I frequently use AWS for this.

-I did contractual technical support at [Block](https://www.linkedin.com/in/julianeon/).
-I also did technical support as an employee at Apollo GraphQL, Ripple and PagerDuty, mostly [product support](product_support.md).

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code and see [examples](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison) of my writing on my [JavaScriptPage](https://javascriptpage.com) site.